-He was sick and miserable, as was the whole family.
+Felt sick and miserable, as did the whole family.

 Conventional medical wisdom holds that autism isn’t curable.

-Conventional doctors say children cannot recover from autism.
+Conventional doctors say children can’t recover from autism

-Doctors, who are now handing out autism diagnoses to more than 1 in every 45 American children, often advise parents to get their finances in order and start investigating group homes for when their child with autism gets to be too much to handle or ages out of publicly funded aid.
+Doctors are now handing out autism diagnoses to more than 1 in every 45 American children (as of November 13, 2015).
+They often advise parents to get their finances in order and start investigating group homes for when their child with autism gets to be too much to handle or ages out of publicly funded aid.